rvpanoz/graphql-microservices/README.md

-# Causal data GraphQL API Poc
+# Causal data GraphQL API Tech and Architecture

 The goal of this document is to provide a quick overview of methods of how we could capture several types of events such as Sales events, Weather and Holidays events from 3rd party datasources and store them into the __causal-data__ database.